How does cricket scoring work?

 Understanding Cricket Scorecards: Your Complete Guide

-A cricket scorecard tells the complete story of a match.
-Here's how to decode each section:
+A cricket scorecard tells the whole story of a match in one page.
+Here's how to read each chunk.

 Team Information

-- Team names and toss result: Shows who's playing and who chose to bat or field first
+- Team names and toss result — who's playing and who chose to bat or field first

 Batting Statistics